morganbengtsson/dungeon/report/report.rst

    :width: 70%
    :align: center
    :name: elevator_model

+   The elevator model, with the cart to the left.

 Room
 ====

 The room is the most advanced and most configurable entity.
 Meaning that it can change much in appearance depending on what values are used to create it.
-The main values are it *size* in two dimensions and room *type*.
-The simplex_int_ function is used to initialize theese, with position as input.
+The main values are its *size* in two dimensions and the room *type*.
+The simplex_int_ function is used to initialize both, with position as input.
 The input position is scaled a bit for the second *size* dimension, to not get square rooms.

-Another value that is generated from the noise function is the room type.
-There are three types of room types and many walls and floor combinations as seen in the room_figure.
-As seen in the `room edges`_ figure.
-There are several room edge types.
+The *type* value determines wich set of models to use when creating the room.
+There are three sets, one with stone material one with metal material and won with wood material.
+There are several models that builds a room such as floor and edge models.
+Some of the edge variations are shown in the `room edges`_ figure.

 .. figure:: room_edges.png
    :width: 70 %
    :align: center
    :name: room edges

-   Different types of room edge variations.
+   Different types of room edges.

+When the *type* is determined, the corresponding set of models are used to build the room.
+A two dimensional loop fills the room with the correct type of models.
+Edge models for walls, special models for corners, entries and exit, along floor models in the middle.
+What model that is used is varied depending on simplex_int_ with position as input.
+As seen in the `room edges`_ figure.
+The stone material room has many variations of the edge wall.

 ------